collectiveaccess/ProvidenceDocs/_source/dataModelling/relationships.rst

 **Relationships in the User Interface**

-To view what relationship types are available in a system, go to Manage/Administration/Relationship Types.
+To view what relationship types are supported by CollectiveAccess, go to Manage/Administration/Relationship Types.
 A list will be displayed:

 (Insert image here)